 She is writing a novel about early internet hoaxes, the complexities of female friendship, and rosy retrospection.
 She is also revising a California Gothic novel-in-stories.

 Tanya’s work has appeared or is forthcoming in Southern Humanities Review, Porter House Review, The Florida Review, Meetinghouse, The Bureau Dispatch, Mumber Mag, X-R-A-Y, and Atticus Review.
-Her writing has received support from Writing by Writers, Desert Nights, Rising Stars, and the University of San Francisco.
+Her writing has received support from Writing By Writers, Napa Valley Writers’ Conference, Desert Nights, Rising Stars, and the University of San Francisco.

 Tanya is the editor-in-chief of Invisible City and an MFA candidate at the University of San Francisco.

 - “On the Other Side is Everything” The Florida Review

 - “Two Knocks” The Bureau Dispatch